Best messaging apps for Android 2023

-There's a good reason why WhatsApp takes the crown for being or favorite, as it's still widely used to the point that some friends and family may be using it.
-You won't have to worry about creating usernames as this works off your phone number, and you can import contacts easily.
-Then, create group chats or have video calls to stay in contact with everyone you need to.
+There's a good reason why WhatsApp takes the crown for being our favorite.
+It's still widely used to the point that some friends and family may be using it.
+You won't have to worry about creating usernames since this works off your phone number, and you can import contacts easily.
+Then, create group chats or have video calls to stay in contact with everyone.

-Perhaps the more common choice will end up being Facebook Messenger as just about everyone, and their brother has this already.
+Perhaps the more common choice will end up being Facebook Messenger as just about everyone and their brother has a Facebook account already.
 You can have group video calls with up to eight people, use Messenger as your SMS app, and even send money back and forth if need be.
 Facebook has also made it so you can play some games in the app with your friends to keep up some type of competition to spark some awesome trash talk.

 Instant access to breaking news, the hottest reviews, great deals and helpful tips.